Project-Aegis-xyz/Project-Aegis-xyz.github.io/index.md

 ![App Logo](https://aburra.xyz/android-chrome-192x192.png)

-Aburra (fka Alphacaster) is building a global-scale social network with shared economics, starting with web3 live audio.
+Aburra (fka Alphacaster) is building a social trading app for memecoins and NFTs, starting with web3 live audio.
 You can view some of the recent audio spaces [here](https://aburra.xyz/).

 Mobile is available on iOS TestFlight and Android.
 [Message us](https://t.me/thebillzh) to get early access.